illinois-cs241/illinois-cs241.github.io/shell.md

 Command executed by pid=<pid>
 ```

-This should be printed by the process that will run the command, before any of the output of the command is printed (prints to be used are in `format.c/h`).
+This should be printed by the process that will run the command, before any of the output of the command is printed (prints to be used are in `format.h`).

+### Keeping History

+Your shell should store the command that the user entered, so the user can repeat it later if they wish.
+Every command should be stored unless otherwise noted.
+A vector may be useful here.

-#### `exit`
+### `exit`

 The shell will exit once it receives the `exit` command or once it receives an `EOF` **at the beginning of the line**.
 An `EOF` is sent by typing `Ctrl-D` from your terminal.
 It is also sent automatically from a script file (as used with the `-f` flag) once the end of the file is reached.
 This should cause your shell to exit with exit status 0.

 If there are currently stopped or running background processes when your shell receives `exit` or `Control-D` (EOF), you should kill and cleanup each of those children before your shell exits.
 You do not need to worry about SIGTERM.

-:warning: If you don't handle `EOF` to exit, you will fail many of our test cases!
+:warning: If you don't handle `EOF` or `exit` to exit, you will fail many of our test cases!

-#### Keeping History

-Your shell should store the command that the user entered, so the user can repeat it later if they wish.
-Every command should be stored unless otherwise noted.
-A vector may be useful here.

 :warning: Do **not** store `exit` in history!

-#### Catching Ctrl+C
+### Catching Ctrl+C

 Usually when we do `Ctrl+C`, the current running program will exit.
 However, we want the shell itself to ignore the `Ctrl+C` signal (`SIGINT`).
-Instead, it should check if there is a currently running foreground process, and if so, it should kill that foreground process using SIGINT (the `kill()` function might come in handy, here and elsewhere).
+Instead, it should check if there is a currently running foreground process, and if so, it should kill that foreground process using `SIGINT` (the `kill` function might come in handy, here and elsewhere).

-When a signal is sent to process, it is sent to all processes in its process group.
+When a signal is sent to a process, it is sent to all processes in its process group.
 In this assignment, the shell process is the leader of a process group consisting of all processes that are `fork`'d from it.

-Since we want this signal sent to the foreground process, but not to any backgrounded processes, you will want to use [`setpgid`](http://man7.org/linux/man-pages/man2/setpgid.2.html) to assign each background process to its own process group after forking:
+Since we want this signal sent to the foreground process, but not to any backgrounded processes, you will want to use `setpgid` to assign each background process to its own process group after forking.
+(Note: think about who should be making the `setpgid` call and why).

-## Commands

-Shell supports two types of commands: built-in and external (i.e. non-built-in).
-While built-in commands are executed without creating a new process, an external command *must* create a new process to execute the program for that particular command.

-Command arguments will be space-separated without trailing whitespace.
-Your shell does not need to support quotes (for example, `echo "hello there"`).

 ## Built-in Commands

 There are several built-in commands your shell is expected to support.

-#### `cd <path>`
+### `cd <path>`

 Changes the current working directory of the shell to `<path>`.
 Paths not starting with `/` should be followed relative to the current directory.
 If the directory does not exist, then print the appropriate error.
 Unlike your regular shell, the `<path>` argument is mandatory here.
 A missing path should be treated as a nonexistent directory.